Left:

 In Memorium

 We all stand on foundations built by those who came before us.
 This is my ode to Reinold Vieths, 1903-1971.
-Lover of fancy cars, firecrackers, and poetry.
+He loved poetry, firecrackers, and nice cars.
 The only customer in GM history to order a Chevy Caprice with a stick shift.
-Obtained an FCC license and built his own radio station.
+Obtained an FCC license and built his own radio station in the 1930s.
 Served the Rushford-Peterson school district for 20 years as superintendent.
 Recipient of WCCO Radio's Good Neighbor award.

 And . . . driver ed instructor.

 We all stand on foundations built by those who came before us.
 This is my ode to Reinold Vieths, 1903-1971.
-Lover of fancy cars, firecrackers, and poetry.
+He loved poetry, firecrackers, and nice cars.
 The only customer in GM history to order a Chevy Caprice with a stick shift.
-Obtained an FCC license and built his own radio station.
+Obtained an FCC license and built his own radio station in the 1930s.
 Served the Rushford-Peterson school district for 20 years as superintendent.
 Recipient of WCCO Radio's Good Neighbor award.

 And . . . driver ed instructor.